U.S. Meat Consumption Statistics & Facts to Know in 2026

 (Note: I started crying quietly, and my father asked them to throw it back in.
 They did.
 What a win!)

-The Meat Wasted at the Highest Level in the US Is Turkey, With an Estimated Percentage of 37.2%.
+The Meat Wasted at the Highest Level in the US Is Turkey, with an Estimated Percentage of 37.2%.
 (Counting Animals)

 A 2013 study of USDA loss-adjusted food availability also reported beef waste was 23.5%, pork was 32.1%, and chicken was 18.4%.
 Our throw-away society must make major changes to help the climate and the animals.